j5py/gladia-home-assignment/README.md

 Absolutely!
 Chinese, identified by the ISO 639 language code `zh`, is one of the available options under [Create Transcription](https://docs.gladia.io/api-reference/api-v2/Transcription/post-v2transcription)  > **Body** > `language` and is also one of the possible values of `target_languages` in the examples accessible through [Translation](https://docs.gladia.io/chapters/audio-intelligence/pages/translation) > **Sample code**.

 Please let me know if you are making progress.
 I am available to assist you if you encounter any difficulties.
+You may also refer to the [complete list of supported languages](https://docs.gladia.io/chapters/speech-to-text-api/pages/languages) for any future needs.

 <br />